Publicly Accessible Software

 Computing projects are expensive, but the payoffs are often huge.
 Programming resources are limited and the requests are many.
 The Binghamton University Information Technology Services Project Request Process has been developed to help the University understand and assess proposed projects early, estimate their costs accurately, and predict the timelines and outcomes with more clarity.
 If you have any questions related to the request form, please contact .

-Blackboard is a Course Management System used by instructors to generate information, communicate with students, record grades, and implement many other tools that can be beneficial to a successful on-line learning environment.
-Using Blackboard, instructors develop web pages to publish instructional materials, group activities, tests and quizzes, as well as a managed gradebook.
+myCourses is a Course Management System used by instructors to generate information, communicate with students, record grades, and implement many other tools that can be beneficial to a successful on-line learning environment.
+Using myCourses, instructors develop web pages to publish instructional materials, group activities, tests and quizzes, as well as a managed gradebook.
+Blackboard is still available for Binghamton University organizations.

 Binghamton University has a site license for Turnitin, one of the leading online anti-plagiarism programs.
-The integration of Turnitin with the Blackboard course management system allows instructors to check papers for originality using Turnitin’s plagiarism prevention system without ever leaving the Blackboard environment.
+The integration of Turnitin with the myCourses course management system allows instructors to check papers for originality using Turnitin’s plagiarism prevention system without ever leaving the myCourses environment.

 Binghamton University Mobile App - bMobi

-Binghamton University is now offering iPhone, iPod Touch, iPad, and Blackberry users a free app (bMobi) for easy access to campus news and events.
+Binghamton University is now offering users a free app (bMobi) for easy access to campus news and events.
 (More...)

 Software Vendors and Resources